 3. DO Be Prompt And Communicate Clearly

-That is not to say that anyone should stay married to their smartphone or be at the beck and call of a new partner.
+That is not to say that you should stay married to your smartphone or be at the beck and call of your new partner.
 There is a balance to strike to avoid crossing the line into overbearing or controlling behavior.

 It’s just that simple things like returning a call or text message, pre-planning and confirming an activity, or a message if running late can make a big difference by demonstrating consideration.